yikuan8/MIMIC-IV-Postgres/README.md

 - The data description and real data are inconsistent in data format, varchar length, etc. This repo is implemented based on the real data.
 Some comments are left in create_tables.sql to mark down the difference.
 - We follow the installation of MIMIC-III that creating 10 subtables for labevents.csv and chartevents.csv, respectively.
 Chartevents table is divided by itemid to 10-fold, while labevents table is divided by labevents_id.
 - The size of MIMIC-IV after de-compression may exceed 100GB.
 Therefore, loading data is time-consuming.
 You may expect several hours to run through the process.
-- This repo is based on the latest data release before Aug 21, 2020.
+- This repo is based on the latest data release before Jun 28, 2021.
 Should there be any data update, incompatibiltiy may observed.
 - Leave an issue, if you encounter any error.